 A grandparent may not have specific rights concerning their grandchildren but you as a grandparent do have a right to petition a family court to establish visitation rights.
 If you have already been to court and have had visitation rights established, then you can also ask the court to modify those orders if circumstances have substantially changed since the last time that you all were in court.

 As we have talked about several times in today’s blog post so far, what you need to be able to do is prove to a judge that awarding your visitation rights is in the best interests of your child.
 This can be a high hill to climb considering the presumption in favor of parents making decisions on behalf of their children.
-The bottom line here is that parents are presumed to make decisions which are in the best interests of their children.
+Ultimately, parents make decisions based on what they believe is best for their children.
 Your job, if you want visitation rights, is to overcome this presumption.

 The statutes in the Texas Family Code which relate to visitation for grandparents allow for visitation to occur when at least one parent still has parental rights concerning the child and you can show that denying you visitation with the child is against his or her physical health and emotional well-being.
 You also need to be the parent to one of your grandchild’s parents.
-Finally, your grandchild’s parent must have been incarcerated for three years, declared mentally incompetent, or has died.
+Finally, the court requires that your grandchild’s parent has been incarcerated for three years, declared mentally incompetent, or died.

 Let’s go through an example to better illustrate this situation.
 Let’s say that you bring a petition for grandparent visitation in your local family court.
 The judge denies your petition for visitation.
 This denial was despite you being the primary caretaker for your child while your daughter (the grandchild’s mom) was sick.
 Unfortunately, your daughter died of an illness a few months ago.
 Since her death, your grandson’s father has cut off all contact between your grandson and you.

 What the judge said in his decision was that he understood where you were coming from and appreciated the effort that you were putting into this case.
 However, the decision of the father was important to consider, as well.
-Additionally, the court found that you were not able to prove that your grandson’s father was unfit to care for him nor that your grandson’s emotional or physical health would be harmed from not being able to have visitation time with you.
+Additionally, the court found that you could not prove that your grandson’s father was unfit to care for him or that your grandson’s emotional or physical health would suffer from not having visitation time with you.

-With that example in mind, we then should ask and answer the question: when you as a grandparent be awarded custody of your grandchild?
+With that example in mind, we should then ask and answer the question: When can you, as a grandparent, be awarded custody of your grandchild?
 Custody is not the same thing as visitation.
 We can all appreciate how a parent has the final say in most situations when it comes to how he or she raises their children.
-The courts cannot get in between how a parent raises their children unless it is determined that the parent cannot meet the needs of the child.
+The courts cannot interfere with a parent’s child-rearing decisions unless they determine that the parent cannot meet the child’s needs.

 This is where you could step in as a grandparent if you have a grandchild in need.
 You would need to show a court that your grandchild’s home presents a concern regarding his or her physical or emotional well-being.
 Violence in the home, neglect in the home, a history of CPS intervention, and things of this nature are all that we have in mind when it comes to a parent not being able to meet the needs of a child.